-The group talked about whether using the arena without permission, Commissioner Ralph Unger said even if it's locked, would constitute it's up to the group what they want trespassing.
-There was some queswork, he said, then they can come because the property is owned by the county, not the riders.
+The group talked about whether using the arena without permission, Commissioner Ralph Unger said even if it's locked, would constitute the county, not the riders.

 If there are just a few people abus-

 The arena is an asset to the com- Gene Gallentine, maybe someone it was OK but told them there was from the group could just talk to following the rules to use it, but if the solution is up to the riders. it gets bad enough, that will have to happen.